SpaceWatcher/redditclient/README.md

 # redditclient

-A simple Reddit client app which implemented with the usage of kotlin coroutines, Flow, Epoxy, Retrofit, ViewModel, LiveData,  Koin and Paging libraries.
+A simple Reddit client app which implemented with the usage of kotlin coroutines, Flow, Epoxy, Retrofit, ViewModel, LiveData, Room, Koin and Paging libraries.